 About Noah

 Noah Galbreath is a saxophonist, singer, composer, and educator with knowledge and experience in many different musical fields.
 Originally from Southern Virginia, Noah found his passion playing the saxophone and picking up many other musical instruments from a young age and has continued to be a lifelong performer and educator ever since.
-Noah earned his bachelors's degree in Music Education and Jazz Studies from James Madison University in 2021 where he had the privilege to study jazz performance and composition with renowned pianist Bob Hallahan and voice with Dr. Jamison Walker.
+Noah earned his bachelors's degree in Music Education and minor in Jazz Studies from James Madison University in 2021 where he had the privilege to study jazz performance and composition with renowned pianist Bob Hallahan and voice with Dr. Jamison Walker.
 After completing his degree, Noah was quickly hired in the music education field and served as the band director and guitar instructor of King George Middle School in King George, Virginia until 2023.
 During this time, he continued his saxophone studies with Italian saxophonist Stefano Bedetti.
-While residing in Virginia, Noah was a fixture in the mid to Northern Virginia jazz scene and was a member of several groups including Cinematheque (surf-rock/exotica), The Noah Galbreath Quartet (jazz), The Harry Wilson Quintet (jazz), and Gryzzle - a jazz/rap group that he co-founded/composed/booked for.
+While residing in Virginia, Noah was a fixture in the mid to Northern Virginia jazz scene and was a member of several groups including Cinematheque (surf-rock/exotica), The Noah Galbreath Quartet (jazz), The Harry Wilson Quintet (jazz), and Gryzzle - a jazz/rap group in which he served as co-founder, composer, and booker.